Micheal Martin TD with AEJ Chairman Richard Moore

 Because of the triggering of Article 50 and the passage of the EU Withdrawal Act in London, there is almost no scenario where the UK will remain in the EU beyond next March.
 So therefore, the next three to six months represent a point of immense pressure not just on the UK, but also on Ireland.
 As we face into these decisive months what we need is a dramatic step-change in three areas.
 First of all the level of practical preparation at firm level is nowhere near where it needs to be.
 Clearly the support programmes need to be more proactive and more generous.
 Second of all we need to start setting out for Brussels what we need in order to mitigate the damage which is already underway and will escalate.

 Finally we need the government to stop playing politics with Brexit.
 Stop trying to use it as an excuse for manufacturing an election.
 Stop the ‘’spin first, spin everything’ policy.
 And return to the practice of genuine, candid and constructive engagement across party lines.
 This country has great strengths and faces great challenges.
 I have no doubt that we can get through this difficult period in relation to Brexit and the deep crisis in vital areas of public policy.
 In order to do this we need the government to put aside its obsession with marketing and the next election.
+Hire SEO servies in Dublin through this website to make your business grow faster.

 It has been given the table opportunity to show that it has the commitment and the ability to tackle these problems.
 This is what it will be judged on whether it likes it or not.